JosephYostos/ACNS_Workshop/README.md

 ![Alt Text](assets/ACNS-dropps_incoming_traffic.png)

-Now you can see increase in the dropped incomming traffic and the reason is "policy_denied" so now we now the reason that something was wrong with the network policy. let's dive dipper and see dropped network flows using Hubble
+Now you can see increase in the dropped incomming traffic and the reason is "policy_denied" so now we now the reason that something was wrong with the network policy. let's dive dipper and understand why this is happening

 [Optional] Famliarize yourself with the other dashobards for DNS, and pod flows